 Under my understanding, the Capitol Police is not able to confiscate members' equipment when the member is not under investigation.

-It is their equipment, and it's supposed to be returned.
+It is their equipment and it's supposed to be returned.

-If if that in fact is the case, and with the permission of through the investigation, we'll return the equipment.
+Well, I think there's extenuating circumstances in this case and I think that working through my counsel and the necessary personnel, if that in fact is the case and with the permission of through the investigation, we'll return the equipment.

 But until that's accomplished, I can't return the equipment.

-I think you're violating the rules when you when you conduct your business that way.
+I think you're violating the rules when you conduct your business that way.

-and should expect that there would be consequences.
+And should expect that there would be consequences.

 Because, as I said at the beginning of this conversation, there are times when you can't be afraid to stand alone, and you have to stand up for what's right.

-And you know, even in the face, you have to there are times you have to spend political capital to do what's right.
+And even in the face, there are times you have to spend political capital to do what's right.

-Uh, but I have to be able to look at myself in the mirror every day.
+But I have to be able to look at myself in the mirror every day.

-And uh if there's one thing I'm going to make sure that I uh that I maintain this my integrity.
+And if there's one thing I'm going to make sure that I maintain is my integrity.

-Well, he's not my staffer, right?
+Well, he's not my staffer.

-He no longer works for me, and when he was arrested, I terminated him.
+And when he was arrested, I terminated him.

-I kept him on the payroll during the time that he was not arrested and not charged With anything, and that was because, as I said, that I was concerned about the violation of his due process rights, and also that there were racial and ethnic profiling concerns as well.
+And that was because, as I said, that I was concerned about the violation of his due process rights and also that there were racial and ethnic profiling concerns as well.

-I have maintained uh that it was important and will continue to maintain that when someone's due process rights are in are uh be potentially being violated, then I'm going to stand up and make sure that uh that that people's rights are protected in this country.
+I have maintained that it was important and will continue to maintain that when someone's due process rights are potentially being violated, that I'm going to stand up and make sure that people's rights are protected in this country.

-That's the oath that I swore to uphold when I swore to uphold the constitution.
+That's the oath that I swore to uphold when I swore to uphold the Constitution.

 And when he was arrested and due process was established, then I terminated him.

-They essentially hold the keys to the kingdom, they can create accounts, grant access, view, download, update, and delete virtually any information within the office.
+They can create accounts, grant access, view, download, update, and delete virtually any information within the office.

-And the bookend to the outside threat is the insider threat.
+And the book end to the outside threat is the insider threat.

 Tremendous efforts are dedicated to protecting the House against these outside threats.